hli2020/lps_tip15/README.md

 ## Usage
 We test our code on Windows 8.1, Ubuntu 14.04 and OSX 10.10 with Matlab 2014b.
-Just put your images in the directory and run demo.m!
+Just put your images in the directory and run `>> demo.m` in Matlab!
 Results will be generated in the same directory.

 ## Results
 Saliency maps of the proposed algorithm on five datasets. [[LPS_maps](https://www.dropbox.com/s/s6brh52llp91288/LPS_maps.zip?dl=0)]